 About: A common ingredient in Northern European and Indian cooking, mace is a webbing that surrounds nutmeg.
 It’s peeled away from the pit and dried, fading from bright red to orangey-brown.
 Where nutmeg is rather potent, mace is a touch lighter.
 Although both can be used interchangeably, mace has a more intense aroma and adds orange-yellow color to dishes.

 Country of Origin: Indonesia

 Plant of Origin: Myristica fragrans

-Store whole mace in an airtight container and keep in a cool, dark place for several months.
-Ground mace will lose its flavor faster, so try to buy in small quantities if possible.
+Storage: Store whole blades in an airtight container and keep in a cool, dark place for several months.
+Note that ground mace will lose its flavor faster, so try to buy in small quantities if possible.

 Taste & Texture: mild nutmeg flavor • floral • similar to coriander and citrus

 Suggested Uses: vegetable dishes • soups & stews • sauces • homemade sausage • pickling spice • fruit desserts • cakes • cocktails • cook with rice • add to spice blends

 Chocolate Orange Spice Fondue (via BBC Food)